halcharger/website-allenfirth-info/index.md

     component: content_block.html
     content: >-
       I've been developing applications for close to two decades now.
-The tools of my trade being C#, Javascript / Angular, relational or document databases and Microsoft Azure.
+The tools of my trade being **C#, Javascript / Angular, relational or document databases and Microsoft Azure**.

       I've worked for small startups and I've worked for global multi-national corporations.
 As I said I like building things.

+      I've got a **Bachelors Degree in Informatics** from the University of South Africa (2004) as well being certified as a **Microsoft Certified Solutions Developer** since 2000.
+But as you know certificates mean little and my two decades of hands on experience speak volumes are what inform my decisions.
     section_id: about
     title: About
     type: contentblock